3rd grade identifying adverbs worksheets

-An adverb is a word that describes a verb.
-It answers questions like how, when, where, and how often.
+An adverb describes a verb, answering how, when, where, and how often.
 Third graders learn to tell adverbs apart from adjectives: adjectives describe nouns, adverbs describe actions.
-In "The choir sang softly," the adverb "softly" tells how the choir sang.

-Free printable PDF, aligned to Common Core L.3.1.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.1.a.

 The kind of sentences you'll get